ForNextSoftwareDevelopment/Z80/README.md

 # Z80
 Z80 Assembler / DisAssembler / MPF-1 Simulator

-This is an assembler/disassembler for the Intel-8085 microprocessor.
+This is an assembler/disassembler for the Z80 microprocessor.
-It can also simulate an Intel SDK-85 developers board (keyboard/display).
+It can also simulate an Multitech MPF-1 (MicroProfessor) developers board (keyboard/display).

+NOW IN BETA VERSION, NEED TO TEST SOME MORE.
+BUT FEEL FREE TO TEST IT TOO AND REPORT ANY BUGS/WISHES

-Copyright (c) 2022 Dirk Prins
+Copyright (c) 2023 Dirk Prins

 ![Screenshot](ScreenShot1.png)